chrislduan/Claude-Weather-Report/README.md

 Plans to advance the code:
 * Directly have the users talk with the weather agent in the terminal and stream the API calls.
 Currently only takes one city and terminates itself.
-* Create tools to use Open Weather's geocode API to get more precise weather information.
 * Be able to retrieve weather data from the past.
 * Retrieve weather predictions in the near future.